deardooley/agave-k8sops-primer/README.md

 We distribute the entire Agave Platform primarily with 2 charts: [core-services Helm chart](https://github.com/agaveplatform/helm-charts) and [auth-services Helm chart](https://github.com/agaveplatform/helm-charts).
 Today, we will talk about the [core-services Helm chart](https://github.com/agaveplatform/helm-charts).

 #### Chart Contents
-> All you want and need to know about Chart structure is availalbe in the [Chart guide](https://docs.helm.sh/docs/topics/charts/)
+> All you want and need to know about Chart structure is available in the [Chart guide](https://docs.helm.sh/docs/topics/charts/)

 Before we do anything, let's add the repo to our local helm cache
 ```bash